Luke Newman was 15 years into his 20-year career with the Army when he realized his true passion was art.

-Luke was initially concerned about pursuing an undergraduate degree as an adult and as a first-generation college student, but he quickly realized UB was different with its diverse student body ranging from freshman just out of high school to adults decades from it.
+Luke was initially concerned about pursuing an undergraduate degree as an adult and as a first-generation college student, but he quickly realized UBalt was different with its diverse student body ranging from first-time undergraduate just out of high school to adults decades from it.

 It also has a strong veterans population that made Luke more comfortable.
 He has been able to meet students with similar interests and backgrounds through The Bob Parsons Veterans Center on campus.

 "What I like about the vet student body here is that it's not an overbearing thing.
 Military isn't their entire life.
 Every student here, including the vet population, is really focused on their academics and it helped me stay focused," he says.

 Luke was able to transfer credits he earned during his military career so he didn't have to start over.
 He also was able to receive a transfer scholarship that helped cover costs during his first two years at UBalt, stretching what he also received through the post-9/11 GI Bill® and a state scholarship for veterans of Iraq and Afghanistan.